sensel/sensel-controller-scripts/Bitwig/Installer/Mac/Packages Project/Sensel_Morph/readme.txt

+This README only applies to creating the installer, not installing the scripts.
+Hope that makes sense!

 In order to build installer, you’ll need to:

 * place a current copy of “SenselMorph” controller scripts at the destination location on your system (/Users/Shared/SenselMorph)